whyscream/dspam-milter/README.rst

 dspam-milter README
 ===================

-NOTE: dpam-milter only works on `python2.7`.
+**NOTE: dpam-milter only works on `python2.7`.
 Support for `python3.x` is not planned, and upstream support for `python2.7` will end on 2020-01-01.
-After that date, `dspam-milter` will be obsoleted.
+As of that date, `dspam-milter` is considered obsolete.
+The github repository is archived and not open to changes (issues or PRs).**

 DSPAM milter is an implementation of the milter interface available in